Reference Manual

 term ::= term "/" term

-The division function for Nat and Pos is defined in Nat.pf.
-The main theorem is division_remainder which states that
+The division function for UInt is defined in UInt.pf.
+The main theorem is uint_div_mod which states, assuming m is positive, that

 Example: